artalar/reatom/.github/labels.md

 Type labels are prefixed with `T -` and have the following meaning:
 - `T - Defect` -- Things are not working in a way they are *meant* to be working.
 They way they should work are either defined by tests, documentation, reference implementation (for adapter packages), the system design, or common sense.
 Part label is **mandatory** with this label.
 - `T - Proposal` -- Entirely new functionality, package or design approach.
 Part label **may be skipped**.
-- `T - Enhancement` -- There's a way to make something work in a better way in existing functionality.
-Improvement of usability, new feature.
+- `T - Enhancement` -- There's a way to make something work in a better way in existing functionality, usability improvement, new feature.
 Part label is **mandatory** with this label.
 - `T - Task` -- Some work to do to proceed with other tasks.
 General for refactoring or chores like releases.

 ## Part labels